psu13/mutable-states/content/So You're In a Global Pandemic 2.md

 In the almost Northeast part of the U.S. where I live the only indication of the passage of time is that we have had to switch from gym shorts back to sweat pants, school started up with only half the kids in the building at once if you were brave, or dumb, enough to send your kid there, and somehow people are playing various kinds of professional sports on TV, which is weird.

 In some fantasy parallel universe we would have both national leadership and nationwide local leadership and support on a way to navigate this slow motion disaster with sympathy, empathy and a respect for intellectual and scientific discourse.
-But the truth is that the opportunity for that as lost in the _1990s_ ... so instead here are some short thoughts on the dumb ways that I spent time and money since our last episode.
+But the truth is that the opportunity for that was lost in the _1990s_ ... so instead here are some short thoughts on the dumb ways that I spent time and money since our last episode.

 **A Sonnet a Day**